Ever notice how your closest friends can sometimes ask for more than you have to give?

 Work friends are a bit different.
 Although you can have some fun moments together from time to time, it's best to keep things more professional.
 Sharing personal details isn't always necessary, so setting limits helps keep work relationships positive and drama-free.

-Some friends are emotionally draining—the ones who seem to take more than they give.
+Some friends are emotionally draining — the ones who seem to take more than they give.
 With them, setting clear boundaries is essential for your mental health and sanity.
-You may need to determine how often you want to see them or what topics you're comfortable talking about.
-If the relationship starts to feel one-sided or too heavy, don’t be afraid to step back.
+You may need to decide how often you want to see them or which topics you're comfortable discussing.
+If the relationship starts to feel one-sided or too heavy, don't be afraid to step back.

 Understanding these different friendship types allows you to set boundaries that protect your well-being and lead to healthier, happier relationships!